ABOUT

 A PROLIFIC LITHIUM REGION

-The increasing promise of new and unexplored lithium discoveries is driving excitement and investment across the region.
-Potential for new lithium discoveries in the American southwest has increased significantly due to exploration activities by numerous companies, including junior explorers like Ameriwest.
+The increasing promise of new lithium discoveries and the development and funding of new lithium mines and processing facilities by both the public and private sector is driving excitement and investment across the region.
+Potential for new lithium discoveries in the American southwest has increased significantly due to exploration activities by numerous junior explorers like Ameriwest.

-Ameriwest has already assembled a portfolio of 4 prospective lithium projects in this highly competitive region.
+Ameriwest has already assembled a portfolio of 5 prospective lithium projects in this highly competitive region.
+The next step is to advance these properties through exploration, subject to financing, with the goal of developing mineral resources.

 OPPORTUNITY

-The location of Albemarle’s Silver Peak Mine (the only producing lithium operation in North America), recent significant lithium discoveries by various companies, new lithium extraction processes being developed by some of these companies, and the growing Tesla Gigafactory have all established Nevada as one of the best North American jurisdictions for lithium exploration.
+Recent significant lithium discoveries by various companies, and new lithium extraction processes being developed by some of these companies, plus the growing development of Battery Gigafactories have all established the region as one of the best North American jurisdictions for lithium exploration.

 MARKET